Danbob81/naturally_sandwell/README.md

 ### **Typography**
 * Fonts
-    * fonts used are from Google Fonts
+    * fonts used are from [Google Fonts](https://fonts.google.com/)
         * for headings - Indie Flower - https://fonts.google.com/specimen/Indie+Flower?query=indie#standard-styles
         * for body text - Raleway - https://fonts.google.com/specimen/Raleway?query=ralew#standard-styles

 * Colours
-    * I have chosen a mainly green colour scheme using Adobe Color - https://color.adobe.com/create/color-wheel#
+    * I chose a mainly green colour scheme using [Adobe Color](https://color.adobe.com/create/color-wheel) - https://color.adobe.com/create/color-wheel#
+    * I used the blue sky colour from the index.html background image as the colour for the header/navbar.
+To do this I used the colour dropper tool in Google Developer.
+    * Main headings and writing over images I chose to use white and all other writing I chose black (over white background)
 ### **Wireframes**

 * Created using Balsamiq